A magazine for the ears!

 'Most pupils make very good progress in oracy, reading, writing and numeracy skills.
 Many of the youngest pupils speak confidently to friends and listen well to instructions from adults.
-By the time they reach Year 6, nearly all pupils speak articulately and with confidence on a range of subjects.

 A notable example of this is when pupils take part in live radio broadcasts or create podcasts in the school recording studio' - Estyn